 As well as visiting the Vigeland Sculpture Park in the snow and cold, we couldn’t resist a boat ride either – because why not ride in the icy fjords in January?
 It seemed like a very reasonable thing to do.
-So, we booked a seat on a fjord sightseeing tour with Oslo’s Batservice, which leaves every day for a two hour trip from Oslo’s central harbour (and was surprisingly busy given the poor weather conditions).
+So, we booked a seat on an Oslo fjord sightseeing tour with the Batservice, which leaves every day for a two hour trip from Oslo harbour (and was surprisingly busy given the poor weather conditions).

-Our particular cruise lasted two hours on the Oslo Fjord, and took us first on a journey around the harbour and surrounding areas (giving us fabulous views of the very modern Opera House, the castle, Oslo’s City Hall and the harbour itself).
+Our particular Oslo fjord sightseeing cruise lasted two hours on the water, and took us first on a journey around the Oslo harbour and surrounding areas (giving us fabulous views of the very modern Opera House, the castle, Oslo’s City Hall and the harbour itself).
 At this point we had some sun warming us very slightly, and were kept cosy with blankets, sheepskin-esque rugs and warm mulled wine and hot chocolate.
 How very hygge!

 As we moved further from Oslo and into the fjords, we travelled along some seriously idyllic bays and small islands with the summer houses of those who live in the City.
 Apparently this is a fairly normal thing, and people have been building their summer houses on these islands for decades which give them a mismatched kind of beauty.